 Nearly the exact opposite happened in 2018 when Bitcoin dropped from its height of over $17,000 down to under $4,000 per Bitcoin.
 The rest of the crypto market followed this downward trend usually with more severe drops than Bitcoin.
 A lot of people made a fortune only to completely lose it when the bubble burst.

 If you made the same investment at the beginning of 2018 it would have a very different result than if you had made that investment in 2017.
 Were you stupid or just unlucky?

 With copy trading, the role of luck becomes even more unclear because investors are placing their trust in others.
-If investors were still making trades as an individual, at least they can be honest with themselves about whether they were smart or just got lucky.
+If investors were still making trades like an individual, at least they can be honest with themselves about whether they were smart or just got lucky.

 A common investment strategy in the crypto space is to HODL.
 The misspelling has come to mean “Holding On for Dear Life” and was born from the wild volatility that is common in the crypto space, but not in other traditional investments.